First Regular Session 115th General Assembly (2007)

 between statutes enacted by the 2006 Regular Session of the General Assembly.

-AN ACT to amend the Indiana Code concerning motor vehicles.
+AN ACT to amend the Indiana Code concerning probate.

 Be it enacted by the General Assembly of the State of Indiana: